chiehchy/2022-ELS-MSK/Lab.md

 ```

-2. Add one more broker through AWS MSK console
+2. Add one more broker per AZ through AWS MSK console

 3. Describe the same topic again after the new broker has been added to the MSK cluster.
 ```